jaffamonkey/elva-11ty/content/en/pages/about.md

 ---
 title: About us
 seo:
-  description: A multilingual, clean, green, 11ty starter theme. elva provides solid foundations for your next web project and a built in CMS for managing content.
+  description: Cinema for the Damned.
+Theatre for the Restless.
 ---

 ## No Redeeming Features